-- Every day, there are about 250 million or more app downloads, according to data from 2019-2020.
-This is only expected to rise as more people get smartphones and regularly use an app store.
+- Every day, there are at least 250 million or more app downloads, based on the most recent data we could find.
+This is only expected to rise as more people get smartphones and get comfortable with using an app store regularly.

-- Overall, there were about 218 billion app downloads across all platforms in 2020.
-This is a bit more than 28 app downloads for every person on this earth, and not everyone has a cell phone, much less a smartphone that can download so many apps.
-Some of us are clearly trying out more apps than others.
+- Overall, there were about 142.9 billion app downloads across all platforms in 2020.
+That is a bit more than 28 app downloads for every person on this earth, and not everyone has a cell phone, much less a smartphone that can download so many apps.
+There are clearly some of us trying out more apps than others.

-- About 90 percent of time spent on smartphones is spent using apps (note that this is opposed to a browser, which some might consider an app).
+- Out of all the time spent on smartphones, about 90 percent of that time is spent in apps (note that this is opposed to a browser, which some might consider an app).
 This is surprising, but given how apps are well-designed for smartphones and practically all information can be obtained there, perhaps it is not so far-fetched an idea.
-It also depends on whether you might consider mobile browsers apps or not.
+It also depends on whether mobile browsers might be considered apps or not.

-- More specifically, people are expected to spend an average of just a little more than four hours a day on their phones by 2022.
-As it stands, people spent about three hours and 35 minutes on apps each day and four hours and one minute on their phone.
-This amount is expected to increase, though with so many hours in the day; we can only wonder what people are not doing instead.
+- More specifically, people are expected to spend an average of just a little more than four hours a day on their phones in 2022.
+As it stands, people spent about three hours and 35 minutes on apps each day, and four hours and one minute on their phones.
+This amount is expected still to increase, though with so many hours in the day we can only wonder what people are not doing instead.

 - While apps are extremely popular and commonly used, people do often feel resistance to downloading an app.
 About 78 percent of people in the United States using smartphones will not download an app to continue a transaction, despite how easy it is.
-People are possibly protective of their digital space and do not want to invite confusion, clutter, and unnecessary notifications onto their devices.
+Quite possibly people are protective of their digital space and do not want to invite confusion and needless notifications on their devices.

 - Some app types are more popular than others.
 Looking at downloads from the Apple App Store, games take up 21.86 percent of downloads (more on games later).
-They know what you like, and app developers will probably invest big in the future to make sure you get it.
+They know what you like and app developers are probably going to invest big in the future to make sure you get it.

 - Some of this might also be skewed by the number of available apps and the desire for novelty.
-Games have a mostly limited shelf life, despite developer efforts to the contrary.
-Yet, once someone finds a news app they like, they are unlikely to download another one or find a need to reinstall it.
+Games have a mostly limited shelf life, despite developer efforts to the contrary, but once someone finds a news app they like, they are unlikely to download another one or find a need to reinstall it.

-- However, the future is uncertain for this one, as the younger generations of today will be the older generations of tomorrow.
-They will be far more used to apps than the elders of today who grew up without apps and can go without them.
-We also still need to learn about the usage habits of people younger than 18, some of which genuinely grew up with smartphones and know nothing else.
+- However, the future is uncertain for this one, as the younger generations of today will be the older generations of tomorrow, and they will be far more used to apps than the elders of today who grew up without apps and can go without them.
+We also still need to learn about the usage habits of people younger than 18, some of which truly grew up with smartphones and know nothing else.
 Will there be a backlash, or will the trend continue?

-- Where people download apps also matters, if only so you can know where development is focused.
-China is the clear powerhouse with downloads, though many apps are available in China or Asian countries only, and you would not have heard of them.
-It is a different market in many regards, but with examples such as TikTok, we might see some prominent imports in the future.
+- Where people download apps also matters if only so you can know where development is focused.
+China is the clear powerhouse with downloads, though many apps are China or Asian-countries only and you would not have heard of them.
+It is its own separate market in many regards, though with examples such as TikTok we might see some prominent imports in the future.

 A Tale of Two App Stores

 The vast majority of people either have a smartphone that uses either the Apple App Store or Google Play to get all of their apps.
-Between them, there is near-complete dominance of the market.
-There is a sense that there is no other option, and this is incredibly impactful for app developers, who have to give a significant percentage of earnings from one or both to developers if they want access to any audience at all.
+Between them, there is near-complete dominance of the market, and there is a sense that there is no other option (and this is especially impactful for app developers, who have to give a major percentage of earnings from one or both developers if they want access to any audience at all).

 By looking at these app stores and how people use them, we can understand quite a bit about smartphones, so here are some things you should be aware of:

 - Much like everything else online, we are effectively reliant on algorithms to sort our lives and provide the best experience.
-There are 2.1 million apps on the Apple App Store and 3.1 million apps on Google Play as of late last year, and the number is generally rising.
-We cannot hope to sort through those ourselves or even sort through a category of the app.
+There are 1.96 million apps on the Apple App Store and 2.87 million apps on Google Play as of late last year, and the number is generally rising.
+We cannot hope to sort through those ourselves, or even sort through a category of the app.

-- As expected, we will see more downloads over time on both stores, though the rate of change for each store is interesting.
-If you look at the chart below, you will see that while Google Play is predicted to get more downloads over time, the App Store is just a bit more stagnant in its growth.
+- As expected, we are going to see more downloads overtime on both stores, though the rate of change for each store is interesting, if you look at the chart below, you will see that while Google Play is predicted to get more downloads over time, the App Store is just a bit more stagnant in its growth.

 - While this is not necessarily a bad thing (people might find apps they like more on the App Store), it may also mean that experimentation is less encouraged on the platform.
 Also, note that this statistic is focused on downloads and not usage, affecting how we might perceive the research.